About the aisle of temptation:

-Customers do not want to wait at the checkout.
-You already knew that.
+Customers do not want to wait at the checkout, but you already knew that.
 The feeling of being captivated is always overestimated.
-Clients perceive it as not just a little nerving but irritating.
+Clients perceive it as irritating.
 And then there’s the worry of dealing with the finances.

 “Our (shopping) environment determines our (buying) behavior!”, behavior expert James Clear, The Candy Trigger.
 In this article James Clear uses the checkout line as a metaphor for habit management and explains impulse buying.